kunstmusik/blue-manual/docs/users/gettingStarted/tools/ftableConverter.md

 hard-coded numbers.

-To use, simply put your ftable statement text in the top text area and press the \"Convert to FTGEN\" button to convert.
+To use, simply put your ftable statement text in the top text area and press the "Convert to FTGEN" button to convert.
 For example, if you use the following ftable statement text:

     f1 0 128 7 0 128 0      ; initpos